-Avecto is a used on more than 400m endpoints round the world.
+BeyondTrust is a used on more than 400m endpoints round the world.
 This includes 1.2m at some of the world's largest banks, 700k belonging to health professionals and 500k devices at some of the most innovative tech firms.
-Avecto is safeguarding the systems and data at 75 government agencies, 50 educational institutes, 9 aerospace leaders and 3 champion F1 teams.
+BeyondTrust is safeguarding the systems and data at 75 government agencies, 50 educational institutes, 9 aerospace leaders and 3 champion F1 teams.

 Finding evidence and critical information hidden deep in computer drives, scattered around email accounts, mobile devices or the internet can be difficult and extremely time-consuming.
 However, it doesn't have to be this way.
 Nuix’s powerful and precise digital investigation and information management software enables you to take control of big unstructured data.

-Guidance Software is world-renowned for its superb EnCase products, which are some of the most effective and comprehensive cyber and IT security technologies on the market.
-Guidance works with many of the largest and smartest public and private sector organisations, including 70% of the Fortune 100 companies.
+Opentext (formerly Guidance Software) is world-renowned for its superb EnCase products, which are some of the most effective and comprehensive cyber and IT security technologies on the market.
+Opentext works with many of the largest and smartest public and private sector organisations, including 70% of the Fortune 100 companies.
 Clients come from industries such as finance and insurance, defence, energy, pharmaceutical, manufacturing and retail.

 Oxygen Forensics can interrogate and forensically examine data from smart phones and other devices, providing the answers to how, when and where it’s been used.
-It's used worldwide by various US and European federal and state agencies and, by companies, like PricewaterhouseCoopers, Ernst & Young and many others.
+It's used worldwide by various US and European federal and state agencies and, by companies, such as PWC, Ernst & Young and many others.

 BlackBag has developed innovative forensic acquisition, triage, and analysis software for Windows, Android, iPhone/iPad, and Mac OS X devices.
 BlackBag software is used by hundreds of law enforcement agencies around the world for criminal investigations, as well as leading corporations and consultants handling HR investigations and eDiscovery matters.